MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

     cca create YourApp --link-to=path/to/manifest.json

-If you wish to _copy_ your existing Chrome App files to the newly created cca-created folder, use the `--copy-from` flag instead:
+If you wish to _copy_ your existing Chrome App files to the newly created project folder, use the `--copy-from` flag instead:

     cca create YourApp --copy-from=path/to/manifest.json